Who wants Brownies? These exceptionally fudgy Dark Chocolate Tahini Brownies are bakery-quality treats you can make at home!

 - Stir together the remaining tahini, the 1/2 t salt and the brown sugar.
 Dollop over the brownie batter and use a toothpick or skewer to swirl it around the surface of the batter.

 - Bake 22-28 minutes, or until the edges are puffed (mine took 25 mins), but wet crumbs still stick to a skewer inserted into the middle.
 There may be a few cracks around the edges of the brownie.
+Mine were done at 23 minutes.
 Let cool.
 Lift edges of parchment to remove brownie from pan.
 Cut.
 Serve.